 I am a naturalized U.S. citizen, and my daughter, who is 17, still lives in our native country.
-She has a one-year child out of wedlock.
-If I sponsor my daughter for a U.S. green card, can she bring her daughter in as well?
+She has a one-year-old child who was born out of wedlock.
+If I sponsor my daughter for a U.S. green card, can she bring her young daughter in as well?

 Unfortunately, the answer is “no” (but read to the end of this article for alternative strategies).
 This is because of a technical (and often illogical) aspect of immigration law, to do with which immigrating relatives can bring their own “derivatives” (spouse and minor children) to the United States with them on the same application.